Vascular Access Procedures

 The equipment typically used for this examination consists of a radiographic table, one or two x-ray tubes and a television-like monitor that is located in the examining room.
 Fluoroscopy, which converts x-rays into video images, is used to watch and guide progress of the procedure.
 The video is produced by the x-ray machine and a detector that is suspended over a table on which the patient lies.

-The x-ray equipment allows the operator to watch the wire and catheter on a live display so they can be advanced safely and the catheter tip positioned accurately to allow the catheter to function best.
+The x-ray equipment allows the operator to watch the wire and catheter on a live display screen so they can be advanced safely and the catheter tip positioned accurately to allow the catheter to function best.

 Ultrasound scanners consist of a console containing a computer and electronics, a video display screen and a transducer that is used to scan the body.
 Ultrasound does not expose the patient to any radiation.